 - your care-related expenses in case you need to decide which method of working out your profits to use.

-You can find out more general information about the different types of National Insurance contributions (NIC) for the self-employed in our 'self-employment section'.
+You can find out more general information about the different types of NIC for the self-employed in our self-employment section.

 Qualifying care relief and Class 2 NIC